zicht/logger/README.md

 # logger
-First go project to see how it all works, was missing a logger so desided to make this logger (inspired by monolog).
+First go project to see how it all works, was missing a logger so decided to make this logger (inspired by monolog).

+It supports multiple handlers/processors and custom formatter (see tests)

 # install:
 go get -u github.com/pbergman/logger